Muonic Force Behind Flavor Anomalies: Model classification

 \subsection{Quark flavor universal $\U(1)_X$}

 The symmetry-breaking scalar fields are

 where $ H $ is the SM Higgs (with $U(1)_X $ charge $X_H$) and $ \phi $ is the SM singlet responsible for the breaking of $ \U(1)_X$.
-Shifting the $\U(1)_X$ charge assignments for all fields by a universal multiple of the hypercharge, $X_F \to X_F - a Y_F$, gives a physically equivalent theory, cf. Appendix~\ref{app:reparam}.
-The ambiguity in charge assignments is a direct consequence of the freedom in defining the $ \U(1) $ subgroups for a symmetry group with several Abelian factors.
+Shifting the $\U(1)_X$ charge assignments for all fields $f$ by a universal multiple of the hypercharge, $X_f \to X_f - a Y_f$, gives a physically equivalent theory, cf. Appendix~\ref{app:reparam}.
+In particular, after a linear invertible field transformation $q_f = (Y_f, X_f)^\intercal$ becomes \beq \tilde{q}_f = L^\intercal q_f \quad \text{where} \quad L = ~. \eeq The ambiguity in charge assignments is a direct consequence of the freedom in defining the $ \U(1) $ subgroups for a symmetry group with several Abelian factors.
 A familiar example is the QCD, which, ignoring the anomalies, has a global $ \U(1)_V \times \U(1)_A $ or, equivalently, a $ \U(1)_\LL \times \U(1)_\RR $ symmetry.

 In what follows, we use the above reparameterization invariance to make $H$ a $\U(1)_X$ singlet, \beq X_H = 0~, \eeq and thus $H$ is the usual SM Higgs.
 To simplify the discussion further, we require all quarks to have the same $\U(1)_X$ charge, \beq X_{Q_i} = X_{U_j} = X_{D_k} \equiv X_q,\quad \text{for all}\quad i,j,k=1,2,3, \eeq such that their masses and the CKM mixing matrix are allowed by the gauge symmetry, i.e. $Y_u^{ij} \, \bar Q^i \tilde H u^j$ and $Y_d^{ij}\, \bar Q^i H d^j$ where $\tilde H = \epsilon H^*$.
 The conditions \eqref{eq:B:requirement} reduce the number of inequivalent sets of $X_{F_i}$ charges in the range $[-10, 10]$ from the original $ 21\,546\,920 $ of Ref.~\cite{Allanach:2018vjg} to 276.